Ralph Greenson: Good Father and Psychiatrist

 Before leaving with his wife for an extended summer vacation in Europe, Dr. Greenson left Marilyn prescriptions for medication, the purpose of which, he later stated, was to moderate Marilyn’s depression and agitation during his absence, to moderate her lonely and anxious moments.
 In Dr. Greenson’s mind, the pills represented him, something of me to swallow, to take in, so that she could overcome the sense of terrible emptiness that would depress and infuriate her (Spoto 449).
 The sexual component of the good doctor’s amazing statement and his association of himself with a Marilyn who needed something of him to swallow, thereby filling an emptiness caused by his absence, confirms that in his mind, as he said, he was the most important person in Marilyn’s life; and although he does not verbalize his obsession in an entirely honest manner, she had become, it appears, the most important person in his.

 Certainly, most men who found themselves in Marilyn’s presence, and in her presence frequently, would succumb to her beguiling sexuality.
 Not to do so would have been virtually impossible, despite any initials which might have appeared before or after his name; and in Dr. Greenson’s case, considering that he already suffered from a rescue fantasy which approached being a Messiah complex, resisting Marilyn’s allure was all but impossible.
+Remarkably, Dr. Greenson understood the situation in which he suddenly found himself, or more precisely perhaps, the tough predicament: he realized that he was succumbing to the effects of an uncontrollable fixation.
 According to Donald Spoto, Dr. Greenson became codependent while a completely egocentric eroticism possessed him.
-Dr. Greenson, found himself in the vice grip of a serious countertransference (Spoto 515).
+Dr. Greenson, the good father, found himself in the vice grip of a serious countertransference (Spoto 515).

 Briefly and generally, countertransference refers to a psychiatrist’s or a therapist’s emotional entanglement with his patient, the exact opposite of transference, a situation in which the patient transfers feelings for a significant person to the psychiatrist or therapist.
 According to virtually all psychotherapists and analytical psychologists, including Sigmund Freud and Carl Jung, in extreme episodes of countertransference, the therapist transfigures the patient into an object onto whom the practitioner can project feelings and desires; and Jung especially noted that extreme episodes of countertransference are particularly problematic since the doctor and the patient cannot climb out of what amounts to a black hole of unconsciousness.
-Donald Spoto went to considerable lengths to establish and then confirm that Dr. Greenson was experiencing an extreme and problematic episode of countertransference due to his emotional entanglement with Marilyn.
+Donald Spoto went to considerable lengths to establish and then confirm that Dr. Greenson was experiencing an extreme and problematic episode of countertransference due to his emotional entanglement with the beautiful, beguiling and famous Marilyn Monroe.

 Hyman Engelberg: Internist and Prescriptionist